 (1) Debt due within a year, on a residual maturity basis.
-Sources: Ministry of Finance and Central Bank.

 (3) On January 27, 2015, the Republic repurchased and cancelled approximately US\$4,027.3 million principal amount of indebtedness owed to Venezuela and PDVSA under the PetroCaribe Agreement.
 See "PetroCaribe Agreement" for more information.